Drug information provided by: Micromedex

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood tests may be needed to check for unwanted effects.

 Your doctor may do a genetic test before prescribing this medicine to determine if you have a deficiency in a liver enzyme called CYP2C19.
-This medicine may not work well for you if you have this condition.
+This medicine may not work as well if you have this condition.

 Tell all medical doctors, dentists, nurses, and pharmacists you go to that you are taking this medicine.
 Clopidogrel may increase the risk of serious bleeding during a surgery, other medical procedures (e.g., coronary stent procedure), or some kinds of dental work.
 You may need to stop using this medicine at least 5 days before a surgery, medical procedure, or dental work.
 Do not stop taking your medicine without your doctor's permission.